Magic square and half-hypermultiplets in F-theory: Introduction

 \section{Introduction}

-F-theory \cite{Vafa} is a framework of nonperturbative compactifications of type IIB string theory containing general $(p,q)$-7-branes.
+F-theory \cite{Vafa,MV1,MV2} is a framework of nonperturbative compactifications of type IIB string theory containing general $(p,q)$-7-branes.
 The nonperturbativeness of F-theory arises due to the nonlocality among the 7-branes and the strings, where the $SL(2,\ZZsmall)$ identification before and after a move of a string among 7-branes gives rise to open-string-like light pronged objects, string junctions.
 In the dual M-theory picture, they correspond to wrapped M2-branes around vanishing cycles.
 These objects account for the emergence of the exceptional gauge symmetry and matter in the spinor representation in a type II setup, which is one of the virtues of F-theory in the application to the phenomenological model building.
-More recently, it has been revealed that a ``dessin en'fant'' drawn on the base of the elliptic fibration \cite{dessin1,dessin2} conveniently visualizes the mutual nonlocalities of 7-branes and the coexistence of strong- and weak-coupling regions on the base of F-theory compacfitications.